tselky/FakePhoneRecords/README.md

  The model is intended to be trained with data from GeneratorNum.py as it requires the 1/0 column population to work.

- To better visualize how the data looks, Generator.py will display much more information such as call duration and yes/no columns and the actual phone numbers.
+ To better visualize how the data looks, Generator.py will display much more information such as call duration, yes/no columns and the actual phone numbers.